bresends/help/README.md

-# python_help
+# Help
- Project related to help files of the Python language
+This repo contains relevant code snippets of the languages I work with